mbelesiu/jwt_learning/README.md

 ```
 $ npm run start2
 ```
-Servers are running on ports 3000 and 4000 respectively
+Servers are running on ports 3000 and 4000, respectively

 #### To Run Examples
 `Note: I used Postman to handle example requests`

-For login and generating new Access Token & Refresh Token:
+For login and generating Access Token & Refresh Token:
 >POST http://localhost:4000/login Content-Type: json {"username": "Jim"}